 The Belk Scholarship allows scholars great flexibility in the on- and off-campus opportunities they choose to explore.
 Those experiences, paired with Davidson’s academic programs, deepen the scholars’ intelligence, maturity, and understanding of global issues.

 The Belk Scholarship provides each scholar with two $3,000 special study stipends to support intellectual, personal, and leadership development over the course of their college years.
 In recent years, Belk Scholars have used their stipends to explore their passions in this country and abroad.

 Recent Belk Scholar Experiences

 While traveling abroad and throughout the U.S., our scholars gain insight, knowledge and life experience.
-Recent scholars have done the following.
+Some recent scholars have: